-For a 20 month old, it is very easy to fall sick within a fraction of a second, and they easily recover as well.
+- For a 1 year and 8 month old, it is very easy to fall sick, and they easily recover from sickness as well.
 But worry not, this is only helping them build their immunity.

-- When you see that your child is suddenly scratching, or inactive, best to check their body temperature.
+- When you see that your child is suddenly scratching, or inactive, it's best to check their body temperature.

 - He will also try to pick up and eat anything and everything he can get his hands on.
 Make sure the food he eats is healthy, fresh and nutritious.